-- (b) All conditions imposed by the commission in its decision and order and conditions pursuant to section 15-15-90(e), shall be recorded at the bureau of conveyances and shall comply with the following procedures: - (1) The document listing the conditions shall be submitted to the commission for review and approval by the executive officer prior to filing with the bureau of conveyances; - (2) The petitioner shall record the conditions at the bureau of conveyances within sixty days after the receipt of the decision and order requiring the same.
+- (1) The document listing the conditions shall be submitted to the commission for review and approval by the executive officer prior to filing with the bureau of conveyances; - (2) The owner of the property shall record the conditions at the bureau of conveyances within sixty days after the receipt of the decision and order requiring the same.
 The timeframe for recordation of the condition may be extended pursuant to section 15-15-42; - (3) Evidence of recordation shall be by certified copy under the signature of the registrar of conveyances.
-The petitioner shall forward a certified copy to the commission; and - (4) Description of the land shall be sufficiently accurate to identify the land intended to be affected.
-[Eff 10/27/86; am and comp 8/16/97; am and comp 5/8/00; am and comp NOV 0 2 2013 ] (Auth: HRS §§205-1, 205-7) (Imp: HRS §§91-2, 205-4)

-\$15-15-93 Enforcement of conditions, representations, or commitments. (a) Any party or interested person may file a motion with the commission requesting an issuance of an order to show cause upon a showing that there has been a failure to perform a condition, representation, or commitment on the part of the petitioner.
+The owner of the property shall forward a certified copy to the commission; and - (4) Description of the land shall be sufficiently accurate to identify the land intended to be affected.
+[Eff 10/27/86; am and comp 8/16/97; am and comp May 08 2000] (Auth: HRS §§205-1, 205-7) (Imp: HRS §§91-2, 205-4) - §15-15-93 Enforcement of conditions, representations, or commitments. (a) Any party or interested person may file a motion with the commission requesting an issuance of an order to show cause upon a showing that there has been a failure to perform a condition, representation, or commitment on the part of the petitioner.
 The party or person shall also serve a copy of the motion for an order to show cause upon any person bound by the condition, representation, or commitment.
-The motion for order to show cause shall state:

-- (1) The interest of the movant;

-- (2) The reasons for filing the motion;

-- (3) A description and a map of the property

-affected by the condition;

-(4) The condition ordered by the commission which has not been performed or satisfied;

-(5) Concisely and with particularity the facts, supported by an affidavit or declaration, giving rise to a belief that a condition ordered by the commission has not been performed or satisfied; and

-(6) The specific relief requested.
+The motion for order to show cause shall state: - (1) The interest of the movant; - (2) The reasons for filing the motion; - (3) A description and a map of the property affected by the condition; - (4) The condition ordered by the commission which has not been performed or satisfied; - (5) Concisely and with particularity the facts, supported by an affidavit, giving rise to a belief that a condition ordered by the commission has not been performed or satisfied; and - (6) The specific relief requested. - (b) Whenever the commission shall have reason to believe that there has been a failure to perform according to the conditions imposed, or the representations or commitments made by the petitioner, the commission shall issue and serve upon the party or person bound by the conditions, representations, or commitments, an order to show cause why the property should not revert to its former land use classification or be changed to a more appropriate classification.
+The commission shall serve the order to show cause in writing by registered or certified mail with return receipt requested at least thirty days before the hearing.
+A copy shall be also sent to all parties in the boundary amendment proceedings.
+The order to show cause shall include: